voussoir/voussoir.net/voussoir.net/writing/night_light_1995/night_light_1995.md

 This game stuck in my memory in the way that only a formative childhood game can.
 There is something about the game mechanic of using the mouse as a flashlight that's very appealing to me, though of course I don't know if this is cause or effect.

 For the past several years, I have occasionally been reminded of the game and tried to search for it online, only to come up empty handed.
 Finally, in 2018, a youtuber named Vulnerose Plays [did a playthrough](https://www.youtube.com/watch?v=KYDoBcFcGM8) and also [uploaded the ISO](https://archive.org/details/NightLight_201809) to the Internet Archive.
-The majority of comments on that video are from other people saying they'd been searching high and low for the game, too.
+The majority of comments on that video are from other people saying they'd been searching high and low for the game, too [footnote_link].

 At the time of this writing, I have not actually played the game using the provided iso, as it would require me to emulate an older version of Windows and I haven't gotten around to doing it yet.
 But, I [recently](/writing/browser_in_the_dark) had the inspiration to reproduce the basic mechanic using javascript canvas, and that brings us to today.

+[footnote_text] spoiler alert, but there's a better copy here: https://archive.org/details/night-light_202208

 ## Extracting the assets